Dr. C. Murray Bartle

-Research, Applications of physics in industry, development of new measurement methods, international science and education.
-Invited presenter to Asia/Pacific countries on industrial uses of neutrons
+Research, Applications of physics in industry, international science and education.
+Invited presenter to Asia/Pacific countries.

-Previously a senior scientist and scientist since 1980.
-Research team Leader in applying non-invasive techniques in industry
+At earlier stages a senior scientist and scientist since 1980.
+Research team Leader in non-invasive techniques in particularly the meat processing industry.

 Sketch of Capabilities and Highlights

 - Skills (e.g. 'Linkedin' list): physics, science, nuclear physics, research, electronics, R&D, radiation, teaching, materials science, solid state physics, and 11 others.

 - GNS Science/DSIR: Examples of research achievements era 1987-2010 include originating and leading the research on fat in meat measurement on conveyor belts in meat processing.

 - GNS Science: Partnered with NZ Civil Aviation in assessing DEXA scanners at the 1995 AVSEC Expo in Sydney.